-There are different types of aphasia, and it is essential to know the difference between them in order to find the right solution for anyone affected by this disease
+There are different types of aphasia, and it is essential to know the difference between them in order to find the right solution for the person affected by this disease.

 1. A lesion in the left hemisphere of the brain

-Our brain manages a large number of complex information and behaviours: vision, feelings, movement, memorization, decision-making, or even language.
-If we are more particularly interested in language, we realize that, in a large majority of the population, the areas dedicated to language are located in the left hemisphere of the brain.
+Our brain manages a large number of complex information and behaviours: vision, feelings, movement, memorization, decision-making, and language.
+If we are particularly interested in language, we realize that, in a large majority of the population, the areas dedicated to language are located in the left hemisphere of the brain.

 - Broca's area: which is located in the anterior part of the brain, is known to process information related to expression.